 As someone who is constantly on the lookout for the best gua bao in Scandinavia, I’ve been scanning Copenhagen thoroughly for years.
-You know, those fluffy Taiwanese steambuns typically filled with pork belly, as made famous my Momofuku’s David Chang in New York.
+You know, those fluffy Taiwanese steam buns typically filled with pork belly, as made famous by Momofuku’s David Chang in New York.
 Anyway, I had heard about this pop-up called Mao Bao and figured they could be up for the position.
-Every time I planed a visit to Copenhagen I tried to hunt them down.
-Unfortunately, my timing was always off and the steambun pop-ups were either the next weekend or the day after I departed.
-At last, I read they had settled down and opened a permanent pop-up at the cocktail bar Sidecar in the area of Nørrebro.
-Well, Mr. Mao, it appeared we would meet at last …
+Every time I planned a visit to Copenhagen I tried to hunt them down.
+Unfortunately, my timing was always off and the steam bun pop-ups were either the next weekend or the day after I departed.
+Finally, I read they had settled down and opened a permanent pop-up at the cocktail bar Sidecar in the area of Nørrebro.

 Similar to what you will get in Asian restaurants like this, the menu came as a piece of paper supplied with a pencil for us to mark our choices.
-There were four different types of gua bao, including one dessert bun, seven side dishes and the choice between a 5-course and a 7-course serving.
+There were four different types of gua bao, including one dessert bun, seven side dishes, and the choice between a 5-course and a 7-course serving.
 Priced at DKK 260 and DKK 295 respectively, the tasting menus sounded like great value-for-money options.
-However, since this was a pre-dinner snack we went for an à la carte selection in stead.
-We ordered the sesame shrip toasts and gyozas as starters.
-I had to try both the pork and chicken buns, and who can resist ice cream served in a deep-fried bun?
-Bao-licious!
+However, since this was a pre-dinner snack we went for an à la carte selection instead.
+We ordered the sesame shrimp toasts and gyozas as starters.
+I had to try both the pork and chicken buns – and who can resist ice cream served in a deep-fried bun?

 I believe Mao Bao is the best place for gua bao in Copenhagen, and I haven’t found any contenders worthy of a mention yet.
 Mao Bao even has some similarities to the infamous restaurant Bao in London.
 I queued there one month prior to my Copenhagen visit and experienced an authentic Taiwanese bao shop.
 I’d say Mao Bao is definitely on the right track.
-A bit less fuss with the filling in their pork and fried chicken baos and it’s just like it should be.
+A bit less fuss with the filling in their pork and fried chicken baos, and it’s just like it should be.
 Oslo still doesn’t have a dedicated bao shop, but Hitchhiker makes some nice ones occasionally.
-In Stockholm the place to go is Nook Market.
-If you read Norwegian you should check my article on “Scandinavia’s new burger.”
+In Stockholm, the place to go is apparently Nook Market.

 What’s your favorite bao place in Scandinavia?
 Please share in a comment below.